 I had two thoughts at the start of the series that are still true by the end of it.
 1. Bill is something we haven’t seen before in Modern Who: a realistic companion, whose fears and sense of wonder seem just like how any human would react to a chance to travel in time and space, and how they’d react to it.
 2. This series feels more like a run in the classic 1963-1989 series than it does a series of modern 2005-2017 Who.
 This isn’t necessarily a bad thing (some of the classic series runs are really very good – any modern fans who are curious should check out the series from 1970, 1974-77, 1979, 1982 and 1988-1989 – they all have some cracking stories) and for a while the new feel seemed fresh and worked for the opening 4 episodes as the series had a steady if unspectacular run.
 Unfortunately, the show never picked up the pace or impetus until the two part finale.
 The Monk trilogy started well and set things up intriguingly for the third part conclusion, but then Lie of the Land brought the whole thing to a unsatisfying halt.
 The Vault mystery was initially gripping but the answer was too obvious and too uninteresting compared to the question (always a mistake with season long mysteries).
 There were other problems too, as Nardole varied between hilarious and downright annoying depending on who was writing the episode, and at the series end I have to question what he really added to it all.
-Why not have Missy acting as a temporary companion throughout the series, try to rehabilitate herself before the Master throws a spanner in the works in the finale?
+Why not have Missy acting as a temporary companion throughout the series, trying to rehabilitate herself before the Master throws a spanner in the works in the finale?
 Then you could ditch Nardole and the Vault and cut the fat out of the series.
 There was also a perplexing lack of action for much of the run, and while Doctor Who isn’t meant to be all guns blazing or fun of fights like Game of Thrones, it should strike a better balance than this series did, with only 2 episodes (Empress of Mars and The Doctor Falls) giving us some decent action scenes.
 The direction standard varied considerably as well, compared to the wonderfully shot series 9, and I hope at least half of this series directors aren’t asked back again.
 Murray Gold’s soundtrack had the odd standout moment, mostly in the two-part finale and Bill’s theme, but I can’t help feeling he should stand aside and let someone fresh take over – he’s not at his best anymore.
 While Moffat’s 5 episodes were solid, the other writers’ efforts were all a bit average (Rona Munro and Mike Bartlett were the only ones to excel) and while there were no disasters, there were no classics either.
 The two-part finale was very good, but is probably the only thing this series will be remembered for.
 Peter Capaldi and Pearl Mackie gave their all, but for me neither got as much to work with as Capaldi and Coleman did in the last two series.
 Michelle Gomez and John Simm were brilliant, I just wish both had slightly more screentime.

 Overall, this is my least favourite season of Modern Who.
 Its not bad, just forgettable and it fails to make the most of its potential.
 Normally I can name about 8-9 episodes I’d be itching to rewatch when a series finishes.
 This time that number is down at 3-4.
 Moffat has always excelled as a writer, but for me, this series showed it is the right time for him to step down as showrunner.
 The show needs some change, and not a moment too soon, it looks like we’ll get some.